actris/data-management-plan/DMP/initial-DMP.md

 **Currently Clodunet, Earlient and the EBAS database are connected to the ACTRIS data portal.
 In the future the goal is to connect all five data repositories mentioned above, including Eurochamp and the unit on remote sensing of trace gases?
-All data repositories mentioned above are linked in the ACTRIS data portal: http://actris.nilu.no/, and the portal is built as a metadata catalogue.
+All data repositories mentioned above are linked in the [ACTRIS data portal](http://actris.nilu.no/), and the portal is built as a metadata catalogue.
 Primary datasets are regularly updated through the metadata catalogue, typically every night or on a weekly basis, through various procedures, so potentially new data added to the topical databases are available through the portal the following day.

 Mention also NRT and seconday data (level 3 data products)**